Dog-Friendly Mexico: Travelling in Mexico with a Dog

 A dog we spotted on the beach at Tulum

-Around Cancun, I’ve heard that some beaches allow dogs, although dogs are prohibited from most beaches.
+Around Cancun, although dogs are prohibited from most beaches, but some beaches allow dogs.
 Check the signs or just follow the example of the locals.
+In particular, head to Dog Beach Playa del Carmen.

 Dog Parks in Mexico